Dog Man Star: Critical reception

-Legacy
+Legacy and influence

-The album featured in many best-of lists throughout the 1990s and 2000s.
-Some critics would designate it as a masterpiece into the new century, although it was somewhat overlooked by many around the time of release, and in the years that followed, one NME writer said it was "stealthily erased from history."
-Following Suede's disbandment late 2003, some critics acknowledged this period of the band's history.
-In September 2003, shortly before Suede disbanded, the album featured in Stylus Magazines 'On Second Thought' feature, which aims at providing a fresh look at unjustly ignored or misunderstood albums.
-The magazine’s contributor Jon Monks said, "Suede will never make a record this good again, whether it is because Butler left or merely it was a such a perfect time for Brett to be writing, they have failed to make anything nearly so encompassing as this."
-In a 2006 retrospective review, Michael Furman of Tiny Mix Tapes, while comparing Suede to Radiohead, Oasis and Manic Street Preachers, all bands who released popular records around this time, said: "It is Suede's Dog Man Star, however, that often slips through the recollections of this period."
-Echoing this sentiment, in 2008 writing for Head Heritage, Jason Parkes said: "Dog Man Star remains an interesting record and quite odd and too rich for the mainstream at the time."
+The album featured in best-of lists throughout the 1990s and 2000s.
+Critics would designate it as a masterpiece into the new century, although it was somewhat overlooked around the time of release, and in the years that followed; NME said it was "stealthily erased from history."

+In September 2003, shortly before Suede disbanded, the album featured in Stylus Magazines 'On Second Thought' feature, which takes a fresh look at unjustly ignored or misunderstood albums.
+Jon Monks wrote, "Suede will never make a record this good again, whether it is because Butler left or merely it was a such a perfect time for Brett to be writing, they have failed to make anything nearly so encompassing as this."
+In a 2006 retrospective review, Michael Furman of Tiny Mix Tapes compared Suede to Radiohead, Oasis and Manic Street Preachers – all of whom issued popular records around this time – and wrote: "It is Suede's Dog Man Star, however, that often slips through the recollections of this period."
+Similarly, in 2008, Jason Parkes wrote in Head Heritage: "Dog Man Star remains an interesting record and quite odd and too rich for the mainstream at the time."